PPC.co

 The only caveat is that you’ll pay for every click your campaign generates, whether the person behind the click visits your website or place of business and converts or not.
 This is certainly a risk proposition, but if you execute your campaign properly, you can generate more attention and revenue for your business, much more than your ad budget.

 To make matters better, Google allows advertisers to easily locate popular keywords people use to find local businesses and shop for online products.
-This tool is called Google Keyword Planner.
+This tool is called Google Keyword Planner, and when used correctly, it can quietly become the backbone of your entire marketing strategy.

 It’s been used for decades by advertisers, and while there are certainly other keyword research tools available, Google Keyword Planner is still useful.
 Below, you’ll learn what Google Keyword Planner is, why it’s important, and how to use the tool to achieve success with your campaign.

-Google Keyword Planner is a keyword research tool that’s native to Google Ads.
-The tool allows advertisers to perform research on search terms consumers use to find businesses.
+Google Keyword Planner is a built-in keyword tool that’s native to your Google Ads account.
+The tool allows advertisers to discover keyword ideas and perform research on search terms consumers use to find businesses.

 Google Keyword Planner lists an exhaustive number of keywords that are relevant to your industry in the following categories:

 As you can see, Google Keyword Planner provides a lot of insightful data that can help you choose suitable keywords to bolster your campaign.
-It’s an invaluable tool for advertisers to turn popular keywords into conversions.
+It’s an invaluable tool for advertisers to turn popular keywords into conversions, which makes it incredibly useful for shaping both your search campaigns and your broader digital marketing efforts.

 A lot of advertisers resort to using their own imagination when selecting keywords for their campaign.
 Some barely glance at Google Keyword Planner and others rely on external keyword research solutions.